 Pattern - Use partial records when looping over data or when table extension fields aren't needed

-When writing AL code where the fields needed on a record is known, you can use the partial records capability to only load out these fields initially.
+When writing AL code for which the fields needed on a record are known, you can use the partial records capability to only load out these fields initially.
 The remaining fields are still accessible, but they'll be loaded as needed.

-The performance gains compound when looping over many records, because both effects scale with the amount of rows loaded.
+The performance gains compound when looping over many records, because both effects scale with the number of rows loaded.